sd2020spring/DepthProject-jackie-rohil/README.md

 # What is this?
+Current Project Description:
+We were unable to complete our original idea in the time frame allotted, so we pivoted to a different idea, which is a simple game that uses CV to detect a real-life rectangle, creates a virtual rectangle based on these properties, and has a vitual circle chase it.
+You lose if the circle is able to catch up to and collide with the rectangle, so you have to move your real-life rectangle quickly and with dexterity in order to not lose.

+***In the near future, we hope to complete our original idea.
+We have described this idea below so that you can see where we are heading.***

+Original Idea:
 Our project is a game that combines CV and AR into the gameplay.
-The human player would be able to add obstacles to the game environment by placing them in front of a separate game display screen, OpenCV would detect the obstacles, and these obstacles would be generated through pygame as a component that other features in the game could interact with.
+The human player is able to add obstacles to the game environment by placing them in front of a separate game display screen, OpenCV detects the obstacles, and these obstacles are generated through pygame as a component that other features in the game can interact with.
 This idea is based off of [Puppet.io](https://devpost.com/software/puppet-io), a project we were impressed by at MakeHarvard 2020.
 ![Game Diagram](https://i.imgur.com/4PQ7gKF.jpg)